easeaico/pulse-go/docs/Methodology/MechanicalVentilatorMethodology.md

 </table>
 @endhtmlonly
 <center>
-<i>Figure 7.
-A comparison of waveforms and loops from the breathing simulator (left) and the Pulse simulation (right).</i>
+<i>@figuredef {MechanicalVentilatorValidation3} A comparison of waveforms and loops from the breathing simulator (left) and the Pulse simulation (right).</i>
 </center><br>

 <center>
-<i>Table 7.
-A comparison of the breathing simulator ground truth values and the Pulse simulation results.</i>
+<i>@tabledef {VentilatorHealthyCPAPValidation} A comparison of the breathing simulator ground truth values and the Pulse simulation results.</i>
 </center><br>

 @insert ./test_results/tables/MechanicalVentilator-Healthy_CPAP-Validation.md